Research Paper

 [14] Brigham, E. O. (1988).
 The Fast Fourier Transform and Its Applications.
 Prentice Hall.

-[13] National Institute of Standards and Technology.
-Cybersecurity Framework. https://www.nist.gov/cyberframework
+[15] National Institute of Standards and Technology.
+NIST Cybersecurity Framework. https://www.nist.gov/cyberframework

-[14] IEC 62443 Series.
-Industrial Communication Networks – Network and System Security.
+[18] International Electrotechnical Commission.
+IEC 62443 Series: Industrial Communication Networks — Network and System Security.

 About the Author

-Norris Cornell is an Identity and Access Management Analyst and Technical Lead in the financial sector, where he manages IAM and PCI DSS compliance during a core banking system modernization project.
-With nearly 20 years of electronics technician experience, he brings a unique perspective on the convergence of RF/SIGINT, ICS/OT security, and cyber-physical systems.
+Norris Cornell is an Identity and Access Management professional and Technical Lead in the financial sector, where he manages IAM and PCI DSS compliance during a core banking system modernization.
+With nearly 20 years of electronics technician experience, he brings a distinctive perspective on the convergence of RF/SIGINT, ICS/OT security, and cyber-physical systems.

-Norris holds a Master’s degree in SCADA Cybersecurity.
-He has been a volunteer and organizer for BSides Delaware since 2015 and recently presented “When Cyber Meets the Spectrum” at BSides Delaware 2025, focusing on satellite cybersecurity and critical infrastructure protection.
+He holds a Master of Science in SCADA Cybersecurity and has been a volunteer, organizer, and speaker at BSides Delaware since 2015, most recently presenting “When Cyber Meets the Spectrum” at BSides Delaware 2025 on satellite cybersecurity and critical infrastructure protection.

 Norris operates CornellSecurity.com as a cybersecurity research platform.
 His research focuses on helping defenders understand physics-layer security threats in critical infrastructure environments.